-When most apparel brands suffered a decline in sales in 2020, Nike’s digital revenue skyrocketed by a staggering 84% in the third quarter.
-The main driver for these incredible numbers?
-An app-based, direct-to-consumer strategy that garnered record-breaking engagement.
+While most apparel brands suffered a decline in sales in 2020, Nike’s digital revenue skyrocketed by a staggering 84% in the third quarter, the main driver for these incredible numbers was their app-based, direct-to-consumer strategy led to record-breaking sales, retention, and brand recognition.

 Top 5 reasons why your Shopify store needs a mobile app